Posted on

 Be genuine and authentic

-Non-profit campaigns thrive on trust and nothing can build trust except for demonstrating authenticity and being genuine!
+Non-profit email campaigns thrive on trust and nothing can build trust except for demonstrating authenticity and being genuine!
 A key step to do this is to share genuine stories and approaches that showcase the impact and mission.

 Likewise, it is best to refrain from misleading narratives, hyperbole, oversimplifying, generalizing, distorting facts, misrepresentations, or exaggerations to create hype.
 When looking to build long-lasting relations with your audience, it is crucial to maintain accuracy and integrity.

-Stir Emotions
+Stir emotions

 If the story doesn’t stir emotions, is it a story?
 Once you tell a story you activate the reader’s empathy and that is how you build connections between ideas and actions.
 Emotions come alive with stories and such stories stick in people’s minds and hearts.